 - Wrap the dough in clingfilm and chill in the fridge for at least 30 minutes.
 This is a really important stage – you need the dough to chill a bit so it is easier to roll!

 - Once chilled, knead the dough on a lightly floured work surface until it is pliable.
 Keep the surface well-floured as you roll out the pastry dough to the desired thickness – or you can roll it between two sheets of clingfilm if you find it easier.
-I usually roll the pastry to between 4-6mm for pies, tarts and quiches.
+You can now use it for your recipe of choice – I have lots of suggestions linked below this recipe card in my blog post, both sweet and savoury!

 Video